Last Updated: Sep 4, 2019

-Are there circumstances that are making it difficult for you to meet the Quality Payment Program’s Merit-based Incentive Payment System (MIPS) requirements for the 2018 performance year (PY)?
+Are there circumstances that are making it difficult for you to meet the Quality Payment Program’s Merit-based Incentive Payment System (MIPS) requirements for the 2019 performance year?
 You may be eligible to apply for a hardship exception.

 MIPS-eligible physicians and practices may apply for hardship exceptions for either the Promoting Interoperability MIPS performance category or for extreme and uncontrollable circumstances.
 The extreme and uncontrollable circumstances exception applies only to those who have experienced a rare event entirely outside of their control that would prevent MIPS participation for an extended time.

-If you’re not sure whether you’re required to participate in the Quality Payment Program in 2018, you can find out using CMS’ Participation Status Tool.
+If you’re not sure whether you’re required to participate in the QPP this year or whether you are automatically exempt from Promoting Interoperability participation, you can find out using the Centers for Medicare and Medicaid Services’ (CMS) Participation Status Tool.

 A Closer Look at the Promoting Interoperability Hardship Exception